Maedeh-Daryanavard/Kringloop_ERP_Demo/README.md

 # Kringloop ERP Demo
-This is a Demo of a Kringloop Pricing System is a smart inventory and pricing platform developed for second-hand product management.
+This is a Demo of a Kringloop Pricing System which is a smart inventory and pricing platform developed for second-hand product management.
 The system helps users register products, upload product images, analyze market prices, estimate resale values, and manage inventory efficiently.
 The project combines image-based product handling with pricing analysis workflows to support sustainable retail and second-hand store operations.

 ### Project Overview

-The Kringloop Pricing System is a smart inventory and pricing platform developed for second-hand product management.
-The system helps users:
+The Kringloop ERP Demo is a Python-based application designed to help second-hand stores manage products and estimate fair resale prices using image-assisted workflows and market price analysis.

+The system allows users to:

-Register second-hand products
+Register products
-Upload and manage product images
+Upload and crop product images
+Remove image backgrounds
-Analyze market prices
+Compare market prices using Google Lens
-Estimate resale values
+Calculate resale prices automatically
-Manage inventory efficiently
+Manage inventory and sold products
-Export product information
+Export product data to Excel and PDF

-The project combines image-based workflows with pricing analysis to support sustainable retail and second-hand store operations.
+The project supports sustainable retail operations by improving pricing consistency and reducing manual work.

 ### Screenshots
 Product Registration & Inventory